 The Best Cooking Method for Seniors with Diabetes

-Seniors with diabetes should prefer grilling, steaming, and quick-cooking methods over frying in oil.
-Fats should also be removed from the surface of meat since they can increase cholesterol level.
+Seniors with diabetes should pick grilling, steaming, and quick-cooking methods over frying in oil.
+Fats should also be removed from the surface of meat since they can increase cholesterol levels.

 Fruits and Diabetes

 However, people believe that some fruits cause a rapid rise in blood sugar.
 Of course, it is acceptable that fruits differ in glycemic index, but this difference does not mean that we necessarily exclude these fruits from our diet.
-Eating fruits like cherries and apples with a lower glycemic index than other fruits are great to control the blood sugar of seniors with diabetes.
+Eating fruits like cherries and apples with a lower glycemic index than other fruits is excellent to control seniors’ blood sugar with diabetes.

 Glycemic Index of Some Fruits

 The glycemic index is the amount and speed at which foods increase blood sugar.
 Hence, fruits with a glycemic index of less than 50 are more suitable for seniors with diabetes.
 Glycemic index values also vary slightly in different sources of sugar.
-Watermelon and melon are not suitable for seniors with diabetes.
+Watermelon and melon are not ideal for seniors with diabetes.
 Although the glycemic index of watermelon and melon is not much different from many fruits, the problem with these two fruits is that their consumption cannot be controlled.
 Hence, seniors with diabetes should remove these fruits from their diets.
-You should also limit the consumption of sweet fruits.

 How Should Seniors with Diabetes Eat Fruit?

 Seniors should not consume all the daily units of fruit in one meal.
 Moreover, The total amount of energy and calories received is essential for seniors with diabetes.
 Furthermore, the diabetic diet should include 3 to 4 units of fruit every day.
-Diabetics should also gradually absorb sugar.
+People with diabetes should also gradually absorb sugar.
 So, increasing fruit and reducing grains in the diet can upset the balance.
 Hence, seniors with diabetes should not avoid eating fruits.
-Although the dosage is limited, avoiding fruits is not recommended by experts due to its adverse effects on the patients both physiologically and psychologically.
+Although the dosage is limited, experts do not recommend avoiding fruits due to their adverse effects on the patients both physiologically and psychologically.

 Seniors with diabetes should eat a snack at the peak of their insulin level.
 The blood sugar of diabetic seniors drops 30 to 45 minutes after taking insulin.
 Moreover, to prevent cardiovascular disease in diabetics, fats, especially animal fats, should be very limited.
 Seniors should also reduce the number of carbohydrates.
 Furthermore, high-fibre foods such as legumes and vegetables, whole grains, and nuts should constitute the diet of seniors with diabetes.
-Finally, maintaining a balanced weight, exercise (at least three times a week), and a proper diet and special attention to daily walking is highly recommended to ensure the health of seniors and quality of life with diabetes.
+Finally, maintaining a balanced weight, exercising (at least three times a week), and a proper diet are highly recommended to ensure seniors’ health and quality of life with diabetes.